 More than 160 years ago, Dr Blemenger of the 49th Native Infantry supposedly trekked to the Pir Panjal Ranges in search of a place with cool climes for a ‘convalescent depot’.
 This idea of a retreat was given by Engineer Robert Napier who is associated with the Lucknow Mutiny.
 Lord Dalhousie is accredited with sanctioning this idea.
 Some say he supposedly came to this place in between 1850-1852 and saw to the execution of the plan while some say he was the Governor of Bengal at that time and he actually never made it to the hills of Himachal owing to the distance from Bengal!

-According to the idea, the five hills of Chamba namely Batur, Kathlag, Potreyn, Tehra (Moti Tibba) and Bakrota were acquired from the Raja of Chamba for the sanatorium.
+According to the pact, five hills of Chamba namely Batur, Kathlag, Potreyn, Tehra (Moti Tibba) and Bakrota were acquired from the Raja of Chamba for the sanatorium.
 For this, the annual tribute of Rs 12,000 due from Raja Sri Singh of Chamba was reduced to Rs 5,000!!
 Finally, in 1854 the Imperial Government gave sanction to the project.

 I can’t but despise the treacherous ways of the colonisers to occupy the lands of the natives by a reduction in the unlawful taxes imposed on the natives!!
 Ironical, indeed… Sigh!
-And, I am more than glad that the rule is a history now.
+And, I am more than glad that the rule is history now.

 Within eight years, the hill-station of Dalhousie was fully functional in British styled Cottages, Churches and buildings that served the colonisers!
 Thus, a hill-station with all elements that reminiscences England was built as a sanatorium for the convalescing troops of the Imperial Army who could find solace and recuperate amidst the cool climes of the five hills that makes up the quaint town of Dalhousie.